pknjohns/startup/notes.md

 # GitHub

-- GitHub is a valuable tool all developers use to track changes to code and ahve access to version history of their files
+- GitHub is a valuable tool all developers use to track changes to code and have access to version history of their files
 - it also keeps their code safe from being lost due to a computer dying

 - there are 4 things you should always get in the habit of when working with code: